Kagoshima

 Getting around

-Kagoshima has two main train stations—Kagoshima Chuo (the primary hub) and Kagoshima Station (smaller, on the opposite side).
-The downtown area, Tenmonkan, sits between them and is easily reached by tram.
-Two tram lines connect both stations and major spots, with flat fare rides at 170 yen.
-In March 2025, Senganen Station opened, making it easier to visit Senganen Garden.
-For areas not covered by trams or trains, buses are available, including the City View Bus, which loops through top tourist spots for 230 yen per ride or 600 yen for a day pass.
+Kagoshima has two main train stations—Kagoshima Chuo (the primary hub) and Kagoshima Station (smaller, located on the opposite side).
+The downtown area, Tenmonkan, lies between them and is easily accessible by tram.
+Two tram lines connect both stations and major spots, with a flat fare of 170 yen per ride.
+In March 2025, Senganen Station opened, making visits to Senganen Garden more convenient.
+For areas not served by trams or trains, buses are available, including the City View Bus, which loops through top tourist spots for 230 yen per ride or 600 yen for a day pass.

-Tourists can also get the Cute Pass, offering unlimited rides on trams, key city buses, the Sakurajima Ferry, and more—priced at 1300 yen for 1 day or 1900 yen for 2.
-Kagoshima Airport is located outside the city, best reached via airport buses (40–60 mins, 1400 yen) that stop at major areas like Chuo Station and Tenmonkan.
-Ferries run from four terminals in Kagoshima Port to places like Sakurajima, Yakushima, and Okinawa Island.
-Regular buses and the Port Liner connect these ferry terminals with Chuo Station and Tenmonkan, making island access smooth and convenient.
+Tourists can also purchase the Cute Pass, which offers unlimited rides on trams, key city buses, the Sakurajima Ferry, and more—priced at 1,300 yen for one day or 1,900 yen for two days.
+Kagoshima Airport is located outside the city and is best reached via airport buses (40–60 minutes, 1,400 yen) that stop at major areas such as Chuo Station and Tenmonkan.
+Ferries operate from four terminals in Kagoshima Port to destinations like Sakurajima, Yakushima, and Okinawa Island.
+Regular buses and the Port Liner connect these ferry terminals with Chuo Station and Tenmonkan, ensuring smooth and convenient access to the islands.

 Attractions